FHe/P3R/README.md

 Author is Frank Heberling, Geochemist from Karlsruhe.
 Any contributions / ideas / suggestions are welcome.
 So if you want to join in, just leave me a note.

-The GUI and the optimization routine are largely adapted from the sxrd modul in the **xraypy** project on https://github.com/xraypy/tdl, even though P3R contains some new features.
+The GUI and the optimization routine are largely adapted from the **sxrd modul** in the **TDL** project on https://github.com/xraypy/tdl, although P3R contains some new features.

 The chemical equilibrium calculations fully rely on **PhreeqC** (http://wwwbrr.cr.usgs.gov/projects/GWC_coupled/phreeqc/).
 Visualization, Parameter variations, optimization and statistical analyses are performed by phyton code.
 Correspondingly "chemical parameters" in the title means any type of value, which can be input into a PhreeqC calculation.